blackjack75/atomique_shell/README.md

 Install cron model to update this repo hourly
-(makes sense only for DEV on several machines) same script can be used to update data repo
+(makes sense only for DEV on several machines on different architectures) Same script can be used to update data repo

     cd ~/atomique/code/atomique_shell
     ./install_cron.sh